 As a Literacy Pittsburgh tutor, you will

-- Teach reading, writing and math or English as a Second Language (ESL)
+- Teach an adult reading, writing and math or English as a Second Language (ESL)

 - Attend nine hours of free training prior to tutoring